elastic/eck-diagnostics/README.md

 * Kibana

 ### Logs
-In the operator namespaces (`-o, --operator-namespaces`) all logs are collected, while in the workload resources namespaces only logs from Pods managed by ECK are collected.
+In the operator namespaces (`-o, --operator-namespaces`) all logs are collected, while in the workload resource namespaces only logs from Pods managed by ECK are collected.